lunayuehuang/MSE544-HyperDrive/README.md

     from azureml.train.hyperdrive import HyperDriveConfig, PrimaryMetricGoal
     ```
     From the core tools package, we will import the standard classes for running jobs on Azure then we will import tools specific for hyperdrive to fine-tune our experiment.
-3. Initialize a workspace in the next cell (be sure to enter the appropriate information), you can find the information in Azure ML portal, by choose dataset and click on the "consume" tab:
+3. Initialize a workspace in the next cell (be sure to enter the appropriate information), you can find the information in Azure ML portal, by choosing dataset and click on the "consume" tab:
     ```
     subscription_id = <INSERT your own info>
     resource_group  = <INSERT your own info>